Dead Rising (video game): Remastered version

 On 18 July 2016, Capcom announced that work was underway for a remastered version of the original Dead Rising, alongside its sequel Dead Rising 2 and its spin-off title, aiming for these to be released for the Xbox One, PlayStation 4, and PC, prior to the release of the fourth game in the series.
 These were released on 13 September that year, both separately and in a bundle pack, with the developers improving the game's graphics to high-definition, increasing the number of save slots and improving the frame-rate.

 Dead Rising Deluxe Remaster (2024)

 On 26 June 2024, Capcom announced Dead Rising Deluxe Remaster, featuring improved graphics from the original with the RE Engine.
 It includes several changes, such as the ability to walk while shooting and new voice acting.
 The game was released on September 19, 2024, for PlayStation 5, Windows, and Xbox Series X/S digitally, with a physical version and a demo being released on November 8, 2024.

+The Deluxe Remaster faced criticism from fans for censorship, missing content, and seemingly using AI-upscaling on textures.
+The Deluxe Remaster removed sexual content (including the Erotica points system), removed dialogue (including one instance where a character calls Frank a "filthy communist"), changing characters' backstories, and altered a boss character's design (to remove racial stereotypes).

+In response, Capcom stated that they removed some of the game's sexual content due to a "changing cultural climate".